lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 **Parameters:**

-- `byteCodeHash`: The keccak256 hash of the bytecode to be deployed
+- `creationBytecodeHash`: The keccak256 hash of the creation bytecode to be deployed
 - `providedSalt`: The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment
 - `initializable`: A boolean that indicates whether an external call should be made to initialize the contract after deployment
 - `initializeCalldata`: The calldata to be executed on the created contract if `initializable` is set to `true`

 **Return:**

 - `contractToCreate`: The address where the contract will be deployed.

 ### computeERC1167Address